It Is Important To Get HPV Vaccine

 I hope this information will help you to decide whether you should allow your daughter to receive this HPV vaccine.

-[Note to Readers: Please read newer columns on HPV vaccine, there have been some updates, especially new versions of the vaccine as well as immunization of boys.]
+[Note to Readers: Please read newer columns on HPV vaccine, there have been some updates, especially new versions of the vaccine as well as immunization of boys.
+Another column in December 2020 explained about the updated Gardasil 9 vaccine.]